 Everyone, from non-yogis to long-term meditators and yogis, swear by the benefits of meditation in developing focus.
 While till date, they had no scientific evidence to show how breathing affects attention inside the brain, a recent research assessed the neurophysiological impact of controlled breathing.
+So, breathing exercise helps you give a better wellbeing.

 Recent studies are regularly confirming that mindfulness and yoga are extremely beneficial for the brain as well as the body.
 Practicing yoga or mindfulness for 25 minutes has shown to enhance brain activity and increase energy levels.